 If you want to be close to La Jolla but can't afford the prices, try nearby Sorrento Valley or Del Mar, which is north of La Jolla along the coast.

-I haven't stayed in all the hotels in La Jolla, but by far, the Lodge at Torrey Pines is my favorite.
-It overlooks one of the state's most gorgeous golf courses, its Craftsman-style design is eye-catching, and their restaurant is divine.
+The Lodge at Torrey Pines overlooks one of the state's most gorgeous golf courses, its Craftsman-style design is eye-catching, and their restaurant is divine.

-If you're looking for a chance to find out what it feels like to live in La Jolla -and save money at the same time, try my favorite way to find a place to stay.
-Airbnb lists rentals of all kinds.
+If you're looking for a chance to find out what it feels like to live in La Jolla -and save money at the same time, try searching on Airbnb, which lists rentals of all kinds.
 If you like your privacy, choose "Entire Place" when you do your search.